WeChat: Moments

 "Moments" (朋友圈) is WeChat's brand name for its social feed of friends' updates.
 "Moments" is an interactive platform that allows users to post images, text, and short videos taken by users.
 It also allows users to share articles and music (associated with QQ Music or other web-based music services).
-Friends in the contact list can give thumbs up to the content and leave comments.
-Moments can be linked to Facebook and Twitter accounts, and can automatically post Moments content directly on these two platforms.
+Friends in the contact list can like the content and leave comments, functioning similarly to a private social network.

 In 2017 WeChat had a policy of a maximum of two advertisements per day per Moments user.

 Privacy in WeChat works by groups of friends: only the friends from the user's contact are able to view their Moments' contents and comments.
 The friends of the user will only be able to see the likes and comments from other users only if they are in a mutual friend group.
 For example, friends from high school are not able to see the comments and likes from friends from a university.
 When users post their moments, they can separate their friends into a few groups, and they can decide whether this Moment can be seen by particular groups of people.
 Contents posted can be set to "Private", and then only the user can view it.
-Unlike Sina Weibo or Instagram, these are only shared to the users friends.
-These are unlikey to go viral.
+Unlike Weibo or Instagram, these are only shared to the user's friends.
+These are unlikely to go viral.

+Recently, WeChat launched a new foundation that users can choose to top their posts in their own Moments.
+No matter how long the posts can be viewed set by users, the posts topped by them can be seen all the time.
+This foundation enable people to mark some important posts that it will be easy to find them.
+Besides, users can permanently display some posts while ensuring overall privacy.